loksonarius/nixin/README.md

 semantics and has no functionality beyond organization.
 There's currently only two role types:

-- `hosts`: represent a physical or virtual machine
-- `users`: represents a real person or archetype that'd have access to a host
+- `users`: represents a real person or service account that would have access to a host

-Under each role, there will be module directories for each configuration type needed to accomplish the role's intent.
+Under each role, there will be module files for each configuration type needed to accomplish the role's intent.
 These will be directly imported up in `flake.nix` according to the output being defined.

-### modules/\*/\*/options.nix
+### modules/{roleType}/{roleName}/options.nix

 For each role, I've included a place for common module options that could span across different configuration types.
 These options will at least include an